palette-software/insight-server/README.md

 ### File upload

-The data gathered by the Palette Insight Agents is sent to the Palette Insight Server as csv files.
+The data gathered by the [Palette Insight Agent](https://github.com/palette-software/PaletteInsightAgent) is sent to the Palette Insight Server as csv files.
 Tableau log data (serverlogs) is further processed by Insight Server, some additinal information is parsed and the timestamps are converted to UTC but other than that the Insight Server only stores the csv files on the filesystem and they will be imported by another component.

 | Param    | Value           |
 |----------|-----------------|